cmcoffee/snugforge/nfo/README.md

 	LeftToRight = 1 << iota // Display progress bar left to right.
 	RightToLeft             // Display progress bar right to left.
 	NoRate                  // Do not show transfer rate, left to right.
+	LimitWidth              // Limit width of display to 150 chars.

 )
 ```